farazmrx/Accounting/README.md

 # Accounting
-This project is for the final project of the university
+This accounting project is written for the final project of the university programming course